safaltasaxena/deep-learning-mini-projects/neural-network-from-scratch-gradient-descent/README.md

 ## 📖 About
 This project dives deep into the **core building blocks of Deep Learning**.
-Instead of relying only on high-level libraries, the goal is to **understand the math and logic behind neural network training**.
+Instead of relying only on high-level libraries, the focus is on understanding the **mathematics and logic behind neural network training**.

-It explains:
+The project explains:
-- How activation functions transform data
+- How activation functions transform inputs
-- How loss functions measure error
+- How loss functions quantify error
-- How gradient descent updates weights
+- How gradient descent updates weights and bias
 - How neural networks learn via backpropagation

 ---